novak-99/ex/docs/source/InformationTheory/crossEntropyContinuous.rst

         A real number.

-In information theory, the Jensen-Shannon divergence of two discrete random variables is defined as:
+In information theory, the cross entropy of two continuous random variables is defined as:

 .. math::